Gray's Anatomy

-Gray's Anatomy is a reference book of human anatomy written by Henry Gray, illustrated by Henry Vandyke Carter, and first published in London in 1858.
-It has gone through multiple revised editions and the current edition, the 42nd (October 2020), remains a standard reference, often considered "the doctors' bible".
+Gray's Anatomy is a reference book of human anatomy written by Henry Gray, illustrated by Henry Vandyke Carter and first published in London in 1858.
+It has had multiple revised editions, and the current edition, the 42nd (October 2020), remains a standard reference, often considered "the doctors' bible".

 Earlier editions were called Anatomy: Descriptive and Surgical, Anatomy of the Human Body and Gray's Anatomy: Descriptive and Applied, but the book's name is commonly shortened to, and later editions are titled, Gray's Anatomy.
 The book is widely regarded as an extremely influential work on the subject.

 Publication history

 Origins

 The English anatomist Henry Gray was born in 1827.
 He studied the development of the endocrine glands and spleen and in 1853 was appointed Lecturer on Anatomy at St George's Hospital Medical School in London.
 In 1855, he approached his colleague Henry Vandyke Carter with his idea to produce an inexpensive and accessible anatomy textbook for medical students.
-Dissecting unclaimed bodies from workhouse and hospital mortuaries through the Anatomy Act of 1832, the two worked for 18 months on what would form the basis of the book.
+Dissecting unclaimed bodies from workhouse and hospital mortuaries through the Anatomy Act 1832, the two worked for 18 months on what would form the basis of the book.
 Their work was first published in 1858 by John William Parker in London.

 It was dedicated by Gray to Sir Benjamin Collins Brodie, 1st Baronet.

 An imprint of this English first edition was published in the United States in 1859, with slight alterations.

 Gray prepared a second, revised edition, which was published in the United Kingdom in 1860, also by J.W.
 Parker.
 However, Gray died the following year, at the age of 34, having contracted smallpox while treating his nephew (who survived).
 His death had come just three years after the initial publication of his Anatomy Descriptive and Surgical.

 Even so, the work on his much-praised book was continued by others.

 Longman's publication reportedly began in 1863, after their acquisition of the J.W.
 Parker publishing business.
 This coincided with the publication date of the third British edition of Gray's Anatomy.
 Successive British editions of Gray's Anatomy continued to be published under the Longman, and more recently Churchill Livingstone/Elsevier imprints, reflecting further changes in ownership of the publishing companies over the years.